-Root canal therapy is a reliable and comfortable restorative procedure performed in-office by your dentist at Creditview Dental in Mississauga, ON.
-Root canals can help you avoid the need for an extraction and heal infection.
+Root canal therapy is a reliable restorative procedure performed in the dental office by dentists at Creditview Dental in Mississauga, ON.
+Root canals can help you avoid the need for an extraction and heal any infections.

 It starts with a complete examination and X-rays.
-If your dentist determines root canal therapy is the right option, he will numb the tooth and drill a tiny hole into the tooth.
-This opening allows him to extract the pulp, shape the canal walls, and seal the area with a natural substance called gutta-percha.
+If your dentist determines root canal therapy is the right option, they will numb the tooth and drill a tiny hole into the tooth.
+This opening allows them to extract the pulp, shape the canal walls and seal the area with a natural substance called gutta-percha.

 The American Association of Endodontists says that your fully restored tooth should last for the rest of your life.
-Just brush, floss, eat a healthy diet, and see your dentist semi-annually for a hygienic cleaning and check-up.
+Just brush, floss, eat a healthy diet and see your dentist semi-annually for hygienic cleaning and checkup.

 Sometimes, dental breakdown exhibits few to no symptoms.
 However, other teeth obviously are deteriorating and infected as evidenced by: